 Select the host division from the drop-down menu.
-If it does not appear there, then a user with administrative privileges must add it to the system; please bring this to the attention of the curriculum leadership team.
+If it does not appear there, then a user with administrative privileges must add it to the system.
 You must select a choice for the College field before the drop-down menu for this field will populate with appropriate division names.